 1. Lighten up

 Changing colours is not like clicking your fingers.
 Think about how to get red hair realistically.
 It’s best to think of it like painting a picture or decorating a room.
 If you add a bold, bright colour to a dark background, it won’t appear as bold or as bright as it would on a light background.
 So, if your hair is already light, changing your hair colour to bold red shouldn't be too difficult, whereas for those with darker hair, the first step is to pre-lighten before you apply some red dye.
-Try our with no ammonia for a pleasant scent to make lightening your hair even easier!
+Try our Olia Bleach with no ammonia to make lightening your hair even easier!